 Have any students been to a live puppet show?
 Discuss.

 What do they like about puppets?

 Explain that in celebration of World Puppetry Day, they are going to make their own simple sock puppet.

 Explain that puppets can be simple, like the sock puppets they made today or very detailed like the ones they see on “Sesame Street” and other puppet shows.
 What is important is that puppets let you play and talk and sing and dance and act without worrying about what others might think.
 In other words — puppets are FUN!

 (Note: For this activity you will need several craft supplies to make the puppets.
-Consider having old gloves, socks, paper bags, wool or yarn, glue guns, buttons, ribbons, sticks or rulers, etc. Divide resources up and have several creative centres around the room.
+Consider using old gloves, socks, paper bags, wool or yarn, glue guns, buttons, ribbons, sticks or rulers, etc. Divide resources up and have several creative centres around the room.
 If students are learning virtually, ask them ahead of time to bring to class a puppet that they have, or simply a sock, mitten, paper plate, or paper bag that can represent a puppet.)

 Explain that today is World Puppetry Day and ask students why they think a special day has been set aside to celebrate puppetry.

 Explain that puppets can be very simple as in a sock puppet, or very complex and life-like as in the puppets used on “Sesame Street.”
 It is not so much what the puppet looks like that matters; it is what it says, how it acts, and how others act around it that make it interesting.